nitinkc/nitinkc.github.io/_posts/Java/2021-10-13-Optionals.md

 **Null is a smell**

 * New class in `java.util package`
+* optional provides a means for a function returning a value to indicate the value could possibly be null.
-* It is a Container to **hold at most one value**, like Collections and Arrays.
+* Optional is a box that **hold at most one value**, like Collections and Arrays, in it
-* To represent a value if it's present or absent.
-* Helps avoids runtime `NullPointerExceptions`
+* Optional is of **16 bytes**, and is an `Object`.
+* creates a separate memory, excessive use should be avoided, as it can create performance issues.
+* Optional is **immutable**.
+Once assigned, it cannot be reassigned.

 # Creating Optional - .of() vs .ofNullable()
 **`Optional.of()`**